 "5.
 The whole account of the finding of the plates, together with the testimony of eight witnesses, besides Mr. Wiley, who were acquainted with the finding of the relics, as also the statement from the prophet's history, is found in the Millennial Star, vol. 21: pp. 40-44."
 (Improvement Era.
 Vol. VII.
 March 1904.
 No. 5.)

 Famed General Authority and Assistant Church Historian B.H.
 Roberts believed the Kinderhook Plates to be genuine.
-Here he is attacking the credibility of the man that claimed to have forged the plates:
+In the passage below, he attacks the credibility of the man who claimed to have forged the plates:

 "Of this presentation of the matter it is only necessary to say that it is a little singular that Mr. Fugate alone out of the three said to be in collusion in perpetrating the fraud should disclose it, and that he should wait from 1843 to 1879-a period of thirty-six years-before doing so, when he and those said to be associated with him had such an excellent opportunity to expose the vain pretensions of the Prophet-if Fugate's tale be true?
 For while the statement in the text of the Prophet's Journal to the effect that the find was genuine, and that he had translated some of the characters and learned certain historical facts concerning the person with whose remains the plates were found, may not have been known at the time to the alleged conspiritors to deceive him, still the editor of the Times and Seasons-John Taylor, the close personal friend of the Prophet-took the find seriously, and expressed at once explicit confidence in an editorial in the Times and Seasons, of May 1st, 1843, that the Prophet could give a translation of the plates.
 And this attitude the Church, continued to maintain; for in The Prophet, (a Mormon weekly periodical, published in New York) of the 15th of February, 1845, there was published a fac-simile of the Kinderhook plates, together with the Times and Seasons editorial and all the above matter of the text.
 How easy to have covered Joseph Smith and his followers with ridicule by proclaiming the hoax as soon as they accepted the Kinderhook plates as genuine!
 Why was it not done?
 The fact that Fugate's story was not told until thirty-six years after the event, and that he alone of all those who were connected with the event gives that version of it, is rather strong evidence that his story is the hoax, not the discovery of the plates, nor the engravings upon them."
 (New Witnesses for God, p.
 63)

-Welby W. Ricks, who was president of the BYU Archaeological Society, wrote the following in 1962:
+Welby W. Ricks, president of the BYU Archaeological Society, wrote the following in 1962:

-"A recent rediscovery of one of the Kinderhook plates which was examined by Joseph Smith, Jun., reaffirms his prophetic calling and reveals the false statements made by one of the finders....
+Ricks, Welby W., "The Kinderhook Plates," The Imporvement Era (September 1962).
+Link is here. (the article is on multiple pages)."A recent discovery of one of the Kinderhook plates which was examined by Joseph Smith, Jun., reaffirms his prophetic calling and reveals the false statements made by one of the finders. ...

-"The plates are now back in their original category of genuine....
+...What scholars may learn from this ancient record in future years or what may be translated by divine power is an exciting thought to contemplate.
+This much remains.
 Joseph Smith, Jun., stands as a true prophet and translator of ancient records by divine means and all the world is invited to investigate the truth which has sprung out of the earth not only of the Kinderhook plates, but of the Book of Mormon as well."
-(The Kinderhook Plates)

-Aside from the original article (shown above), the LDS Church newspaper Times and Seasons also ran other subsequent articles on the Kinderhook Plates:
+Aside from the original article shown above, the LDS Church newspaper Times and Seasons ran subsequent articles on the Kinderhook Plates:

 A similar quote in History of the Church: "A person present when the plates were found remarked that it would go to prove the authenticity of the Book of Mormon, which it undoubtedly will."
 (History of the Church, Vol. 5, p.378)